marianne-lawson/marianne-lawson.github.io/README.md

 ## About me

-I am currently a PhD student at Universität Hamburg, working under the supervision of Dr. Sven-Ake Wegner.
-My current priorities are homological algebra in non-Abelian categories, bornological modules, and functional analysis.
-I also have interest in classical and higher category theory, representation theory, and data science.
-I achieved my Bachelors degree at Teesside University in 2021, and I attained my Masters degree at the University of Leeds in 2022.
+Working under the supervision of Dr. Sven-Ake Wegner, my current research rests in relative homological algebra, methods in non-Abelian categories, one-sided exact structures, and functional analysis.
+I also have interest in aspects of topology, representation theory, and data science.

 ## Journal publications and preprints